 Lori Marquis graduated from the University of Delaware in 1989 with a dual degree in elementary and special education.
 She has since earned a masters equivalence in special education through the Montgomery County Public Schools and Johns Hopkins University programs.
 For the first 13 years of her career, she taught general education in grades 4 and 5, as well as working to mainstream students with IEPs.
-Since then she has focused exclusively on students with IEPs and currently functions as the Special Education program coordinator at her school where she completes all of the initial paperwork for the screening process, completes the educational assessments (both formal and informal), and writes the IEP.
-She has frequently presented training to staff on the IEP Process.
+Over the years, she has focused exclusively on students with IEPs and functioned as the Special Education program coordinator at her school where she completed all of the initial paperwork for the screening process, completed the educational assessments (both formal and informal), wrote the IEP, and frequently presented training to staff on the IEP Process.
 Currently Lori is the parent educator in Montgomery County's PEP program where she supports famiies/caretakers and staff working with children 3-5 enrolled in the program.
 She plans and coordinates parent workshops on a variety of topics and assists families through an intake process.